 Radio for the Print Handicapped of NSW has been broadcasting in Sydney since April 1983 and from the Glebe studios since May 2000.

 You listen when you like to the news from major Australian and local papers.

 Our volunteers read a vast amount of material and select informative and fun content they think you'll want to hear.

 A small paid staff and over 200 volunteers.

 General Manager Sancha Donald

-Sancha Donald is the General Manager of 2RPH and is responsible for the delivery of the strategic direction of the station.
-Sancha also has oversight of the management functions, programming and initiatives, and the leadership of its personnel.
+Sancha Donald is the General Manager of 2RPH and is responsible for the delivery of the station's strategic direction and the leadership of over 200 paid and volunteer personnel.
+Sancha also has oversight of the management functions, programming and along with the development of new initiatives.